Lambosaurus/hives-and-torches/systems/divine-action.md

 ## Orison

 An Orison is a divine action that is always ready, and can be used just like any other divine action.
-By default all [Zealot](classes.md#zealot)s begin with [Minor Rejuvenation](#minor-rejuvenation).
+By default all [Zealot](classes.md#zealot)s begin with [Minor Respite](#minor-respite).
 More Orisons can be granted through feats, or other acts (of faith) at the DM's discretion.
 ## Prayers

 All [Zealot](classes.md#zealot) characters start with one prayer slot.